 And he was the biggest booster of the Renfrew Creamery Kings.
 If the team needed anything, he paid for it.
-Team operations were handled by O’Brien employees or, sometimes, his son J. Ambrose, who had played hockey in college and had a true love for the sport.
+Team operations were handled by O’Brien employees or, sometimes, his son J. Ambrose O’Brien, who had played hockey in college and had a true love for the sport.

 When the Thistles upended the Wanderers in 1907, the Renfrew Creamery Kings immediately submitted a challenge to the Stanley Cup trustees.
 And why wouldn’t they?
 They’d bested tough teams from Arnprior and Pembroke.
 They were the champions of the Upper Ottawa Valley Hockey League, holder of the Citizen’s Challenge Shield.
 Their credentials were just as good as Kenora’s, if not better.

-If the Kings didn’t deserve a shot at the Cup, who did?
+Who could argue that the the Kings didn’t deserve a shot at the Cup?

 Well, city slickers, for a start.
 In their eyes, Renfrew was a hick town that didn’t know its place.
 Its Cup dreams were widely mocked, with one newspaper even saying, “Don’t laugh, if you never lived in a country town you don’t know how seriously these people take themselves…”